isomerpages/bca-buildsg/_education-and-programmes/Mid Careerist.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/masthead_mid_careerists.png">
 </div>
-<p>Are you a working professional looking to pivot to the built environment
+<p>Are you a working professional looking to pivot to the built environment sector?
-sector?
 Or perhaps you are looking to upskill your competencies?
-The Career Conversion Programme (CCP) or the SkillsFuture Career Transition Programme (SCTP) could be what you are looking for!
+The Career Conversion Programme (CCP) or the SkillsFuture Career Transition Programme (SCTP) could be what you are looking for!  <br>
 Check out the table below for more details.</p>
 <table style="width: 100%;">
 <colgroup>
 <col>